 Are Dark or Light Floors Better In Sunny Rooms?

 We love the sun here in Australia, but it can be brutal on flooring.
-Dark floors absorb sunlight instead of repelling it, making them less prone to fading than lighter tones.
+Dark floorboards absorb sunlight instead of repelling it, making them less prone to fading than lighter tones.
 This means darker shades will maintain their true colour better and longer, especially in rooms with ample sunlight.

 Which Has More Impact?